kubraboyy/HACKATHON25/docs/sprints/sprint1.md

   - Investigating IoT devices communicating among themselves and creating networks with their own protocols.
 - **Literature Review Discussion:**
   - Reviewed existing literature and relevant studies related to IoT and disaster management systems.

+- Decisions were made during a meeting with **Dr. Mehmet Kara**, Assistant Professor of Information Security and Cryptology, Computer and Communication Networks at KOSTÜ Engineering Faculty.

 #### **Day 4:**
 _(Details will be added during the sprint)_